branaway/japid42/lib/readme.txt

-The JDT compiler does not seem to be found nowhere in repositories.
+The JDT compiler does not seem to be found anywhere in repositories.